xStormyy/lite-xl.github.io/en/usage.md

 ## Keymap

-All keyboard shortcuts in lite are handled by the `core.keymap` module.
-A key binding in lite maps a "stroke" (eg. `ctrl+q`) to one or more commands (eg.
+All keyboard shortcuts are handled by the `core.keymap` module.
-`core:quit`).
-When the shortcut is pressed lite will iterate each command assigned to that key and run the *predicate function* for that command — if the predicate passes it stops iterating and runs the command.
+A key binding maps a "stroke" (eg. `ctrl+q`) to one or more commands (eg. `core:quit`).
+When the shortcut is pressed Lite XL will iterate each command assigned to that key and run the *predicate function* for that command — if the predicate passes it stops iterating and runs the command.